aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 ### Test Stack Outputs

--`e2eTestLambdaFunctionName`: Name of Carbon Data Lake lambda test function.
+-`e2eTestLambdaFunctionName`: Name of carbon data lake lambda test function.
 -`e2eTestLambdaConsoleLink`: URL to open and invoke calculator test function in the AWS Console.

 ## 🛠 Usage

-Time to get started using Carbon Data Lake Quick Start!
+Time to get started using carbon data lake Quick Start!
 Follow the steps below to see if everything is working and get familiar with this solution.

 ### 1/ Make sure all the infrastructure deployed properly